Revech/Backend-Practice/README.md

 ## How to Use This Project

-1. **Experiment with Elements**: Feel free to add, remove, or modify any elements.
-This will help you see how changes impact the overall structure .

-2. **Uncomment Scripts**: Certain scripts are commented out as alternative solutions or enhancements.
+ **Uncomment Scripts**: Certain scripts are commented out as alternative solutions or enhancements.
 Uncomment them to explore different approaches and see the changes they bring to the website.

-## My Learning Approach

-This is how I learn—by experimenting and observing the effects of small changes.
-I hope this project helps you learn in the same way.
-Dive in, play around, and see how simple changes can make a big difference in your understanding.

 ## Effective use of AI:
 If you encounter a line of code you don't understand, input it into an AI tool and ask it to break down and explain each part in detail.